-Here, we study the hydration thermodynamics of model hydrocarbons and amphiphilic molecules, as simple prototypes of the core of globular proteins, aiming at understanding the molecular source of T_s of hydrophobic solutes and proteins in water.
-Further, solvation analysis is carried out to probe the effects of temperature and solute size on the HB network of water, next to hydrophobic and amphiphilic solutes.
+Here, we study the hydration thermodynamics of model hydrocarbons and amphiphilic molecules, as simple prototypes of the core of globular proteins, aiming at understanding the molecular source of T_S and entropic convergence.
+Further, solvation analysis is carried out to probe the effects of temperature and solute size on the HB network of water, next to hydrophobic and amphiphilic solutes, to assess possible reasons associated with the inversion of the hydration entropy dependence on the solute size, above the entropy convergence temperature.